-Move Texas shapes to cutable location.
-Since you are cutting a small area I would suggest a used board.
+Move Texas shapes to cut-able location.
+Since you are cutting a small area try a used board.

 Turn on air and filter and close the lid of the laser cutter.
 (Or ask the children to do it)

 Press the play button.